BipashaBi/Epithet/README.md

-Sure!
-Here’s your revised README/project description rewritten as a fully standalone GitHub project, with all references to “team”, “Hackathon”, and external challenges removed.
-It now presents the project as your independent work.
 Epithet: An Offline PDF Outline Extractor
 Epithet is a Python utility designed to automatically extract titles and hierarchical headings from PDF files, and organize them into a structured outline.
 The workflow is completely offline and fast, providing a JSON summary of any PDF document’s major sections.